ONSdigital/dp-cantabular-metadata-extractor-api/devstack/makerecp/README.md

 `makerecp` as its name suggests will create the JSON payload for the Recipe API

+All below commands need running from this directory.

 It can also check whether the expected data exists in the metadata server.

 A list of "working" (in the sense of the metadata journey working to preview)